rurban/ctl/README.md

   characters.
 Reject violations, optionally warn about confusables.

 No exceptions or errors.
 Just ignore or return NULL.
+If assert is included, use it, with a proper error message.
-No bloat and no indirect calls.
+No bloat and not many indirect calls (only compare and equal).

 ## Acknowledgements